Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-28-Cricket 2 - IOT Device.markdown

 ### Design in more detail

-The designed of Scheduler PCB  gave much greater headroom for expansion of the design.
+The designed of Scheduler PCB  gave much greater headroom for expansion over the original Things on Edge product.

+The ESP32 processor module handles the control of the device.
+The hibernation mode of the ESP32 is used to conserve battery power.
+The hibernation is however quirky on the ESP32, and forces a program restart, and screws up any Wi-Fi connection established.

+Because a program reboot is used, preserving parameters such as time is difficult, that is why an RV3028 RTC module is used, this also has a little non volatile memory.

-An ultra-low-power ( ~100 nA), highly accurate real-time clock breakout.
+The RV3028 RTC module is ultra-low-power ( ~100 nA), and highly accurate.

+real-time clock breakout.
 The RV3028 RTC breakout is perfect for adding timekeeping to your project and, thanks to the tiny on-board battery, it'll keep time when your device is powered off.
 Like all the best timepieces, it's Swiss-made!

-The ESP32 processor module

 Some changes / additions have been made with this implementation